 Blushing

-African greys blush to communicate.
-It’s not easy to see because of their facial feathers, but when they blush, the bare white patch of skin around the eyes and nose turns light pink due to hemoglobin.
+African greys blush to communicate, but their facial feathers make it difficult to see.
+When they blush, the bare white skin patch around the eyes and nares turns light pink due to hemoglobin.

-As documented by PLOS One, researchers found that parrots blush more frequently when interacting and engaging with their owners.
+According to PLOS One, parrots blush more frequently when interacting with their owners.
+It signifies:

 - Excitement.